How AI Agents Are Dominating Crypto Trading in 2025 And What Changes in 2026

 | Risk | Scale size, enforce exposure limits |

 Each trade passes through all three layers.
-A signal identifies opportunity, then the execution layer evaluates liquidity depth and volatility conditions before placing orders.
-At the same time, the risk layer adjusts position size based on leverage distribution and funding conditions, ensuring exposure aligns with current market structure.
+A signal identifies opportunity.
+The execution layer evaluates liquidity depth and volatility conditions before placing orders.
+Simultaneously, the risk layer adjusts position size based on leverage distribution and funding conditions; ensuring exposure aligns with current market structure.

-Exchange-level data supports this approach.
-MEXC reports that AI systems integrating multi-source data can outperform baseline strategies by up to 18%, while already processing over $25 billion in trading volume.
-This scale confirms that adaptive execution operates in live markets rather than controlled environments.
+Exchange level data supports this.
+MEXC reports AI systems integrating multi source data can outperform baseline strategies by up to 18%, while already processing over $25 billion in trading volume.
+This scale confirms adaptive execution operates in live markets, not controlled environments.

 Execution evolves through feedback loops.
 Each trade updates internal parameters, allowing the system to reduce exposure during unstable regimes and reallocate weight toward more effective signals.
-This creates a continuously adapting execution engine, where performance improves through iteration.
+This builds a continuously adapting execution engine; improving performance through iteration.

-The structural difference with human trading becomes clear:
+The structural contrast with human trading is clear:

 - Position sizing scales dynamically with volatility